boom100100/local_and_website_pdf_merger/README.md

 ## Troubleshooting

-### Extension Auto-Installation Breaks PDF Download
+### Webpage Won't Download
-If the app, native host, and extension all appear to install correctly, but the app fails to download the PDF, then the extension is interfering with the PDF download tool.
-Remove the extension with the commands below.
-Then restart chrome and manually install the extension from the [ATS Beater chrome extension webpage](https://chromewebstore.google.com/detail/ats-beater/diefpbmcaopdlphclenlgfcmeafacojg) instead.
+If the app, native host, and extension all appear to install correctly, but the app fails at the step of downloading the webpage as a PDF, then make sure `.env` has the environmental variable `SE_CHROMEDRIVER`.

-    sudo rm "/Library/Application Support/Google/Chrome/External Extensions/diefpbmcaopdlphclenlgfcmeafacojg.json"
-    sudo rm "$HOME/Library/Application Support/Google/Chrome/External Extensions/diefpbmcaopdlphclenlgfcmeafacojg.json"

 ### Json file with wrong extension